marysalemme/makersbnb/README.md

 I want a sign-up feature.

 As a user,
+So that I can access my account,
+I want to login.

+As a user,
-So that I can secure my return to the site,
+So that I can leave the site securely,
-I want to login and logout.
+I want to logout.

 As a user,
 So that I can list many spaces,